 If you consider that Police Scotland, the Crown Office and Procurator Fiscal Service, the Scottish Courts and Tribunals Service, the Scottish Prison Service or the Parole Board for Scotland have not dealt with your complaint satisfactorily, you can ask the Scottish Public Services Ombudsman to adjudicate.
-You can contact them by telephoning 0800 377 7330 or by writing to the following address:
+You can contact them by telephoning 0800 377 7330 or at the following address:

-FREEPOST SPSO (that is all that is required on the envelope)
+Freepost SPSO (that is all that is required on the envelope).